 How to order blank (unprinted) die cut shapes.

-Traditional methods of printing like this hot foil tag (Peterkin Double Arch Tag) and letterpress butterfly (custom die shape) require traditional die cutting.
-The digitally printed circle (Peterkin 140mm Circle) and the rose (custom die shape) have been digitally die cut.
+Traditional methods of printing like this double-thick, duplexed and letterpress printed invitation (Arch) require traditional die cutting.
+The digitally printed details card (Half Arch) and RSVP card (Pebble) have been digitally die cut.

-What is traditional die cutting & what is it used for?
+What is Laser Die Cutting & what is it used for?

 Traditional dies are thin, razor-sharp steel blades formed into specific shapes.
 We mount the blades into wood which is then carefully fixed into the chase of our press.
 Each sheet of paper or card is pressed between the die and the platen, punching the shape out with a crisp clean edge.